OpenNMT/CTranslate2/docs/hardware_support.md

 * NVIDIA GPUs with a Compute Capability greater or equal to 3.5

 The driver requirement depends on the CUDA version.
 See the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

+## NPU

+* AArch64/ARM64 processors
+* Ascend NPU AI Processor greater or equal to 910A

+`CANN` version greater or equal to `7.0.RC1.alpha001` (depends on NPU model).
+See [CANN documentation](https://support.huawei.com/enterprise/en/ascend-computing/cann-pid-251168373) for more information.